 "Oh yes, the girl.
 Most interesting.
 It must have been the combat.
 When I thought I had killed the Captain I found I had lost all interest in T'Pring.
 The madness was gone."

 It had not been a lie.
 The madness was gone.
 As was any interest he had ever had in T'Pring.
 But the desire, the desire had not gone away.
 He still felt as if his body was on fire.
-It was a controlled blaze now instead of an out-of-control forest fire. *I can master this,* he thought sternly as he leaned over his science station.
+It was a controlled blaze now instead of an inferno.
+He must master this, forced himself to focus on the science station.
 They were again on their way to the Altair system.
 There was work to be done.
 The danger was over, the Pon Farr would subside.

 He concentrated for quite a while on his readings.
 All sensors showed normal.
-His mind wandered back to the meeting in his quarters when Nurse Chapel…*Christine,* his mind prompted…had come to tell him that the Captain would divert to Vulcan.
+His mind wandered back to the meeting in his quarters when Nurse Chapel—Christine—had come to tell him that Jim would divert to Vulcan.
 He saw again her face as the single tear ran down her cheek.
-Felt again that tear as he gently wiped it from her skin. *Her skin was wet,* he remembered.
+Felt again that tear as he gently wiped it from her skin.
 He could still smell her, the femaleness of her.
 The fire within him at the time had screamed for T'Pring, yet some part of him had defied tradition, had found the strength to speak.

 "I had the most startling dream.
 Your were trying to tell me something but I couldn't hear you."
 He remembered moving toward her.
 Part of him stalking, seducing her, the other fighting the need to touch her, to be touched by her.

 "It would be illogical for us to protest against our natures, don't you think?"
 She had not understood what he was saying.
 He did not blame her.
 How could she understand the centuries of Vulcan ritual and discipline he had been attempting to shed.
 He had not understood, still did not understand it himself.